 Also, the computers need to check for the conditional statements and keep doing the task as per the instruction.
 For example, the programmer says ‘ Simon says jump’.
 Your computers need to continue jumping till the programmer provides the next valid instruction.
 Children who stop before the next valid instruction will have to stand out of the game and wait for the next instruction to rejoin the game.

 This group coding activity is particularly good in building understanding of how a computer works and how algorithms need to be designed to help these super machines work.

 10. Coding Art Activity

-This STEM coding activity adds an arts dimension to coding to make it more hands-on and build logical thinking.
+This STEM activity adds an arts dimension to coding for kids to make it more hands-on and build logical thinking.
 This is essentially a decoding activity wherein your child is required to draw according to a given code.

 What you need is a dice, paper, pencil and colours.

 Step 1: Make a code sheet for shapes corresponding to the number on the dice.

 1 = Circle; 2 = Square; 3 = Oval

 4 = Rectangle; 5 = Triangle; 6 = Diamond